makersacademy/shop-manager-challenge/design-recipe.md

 # So I can know which orders were made
 # I want to keep a list of orders with their customer name.

+# As a shop manager
+# So I can know which orders were made
+# I want to assign each order to their corresponding item.

+# As a shop manager
+# So I can know which orders were made
+# I want to know on which date an order was placed.

 # 3
 # Get all orders
 repo = OrderRepository.new